samirchoudhuri/TGE/README.md

 # TGE
-This TGE package can be used to estimate the angular power spectrum of the sky signal from radio interferometric visibilities.
+This Tapered Gridded Estimator (TGE) package can be used to estimate the angular power spectrum of the sky signal from radio interferometric visibilities.
 Details algorithm can be found in "https://arxiv.org/abs/1609.01732"

 Required C packages:
 (1) fftw3